 Nominating and Corporate Governance Committee.
-Our Nominating Committee met one time during the fiscal year ending December 31, 2021.
+Our Nominating Committee met two times during the fiscal year ended December 31, 2022.
 This committee currently has two (2) members: Ms. Persofsky (Chairperson) and Mr. Chung.
 Our board of directors has determined that all members of the Nominating Committee qualify as independent under the definition promulgated by the Nasdaq Stock Market.
 The Nominating Committee's responsibilities are set forth in the Nominating Committee's written charter and include: